Ionizing Radiation and the Damage Done

 When we talk about the amount of radiation needed to trigger a certain set of radiation sickness symptoms, we're not talking in terms of absolute amounts.
 Instead, we're talking about the total dosage.
 This dosage takes a number of factors into account, including the intensity of the radiation, how much is absorbed by a typical human body, how long the body is exposed to the source, and what types of radiation are involved.
 The unit of measure that accounts for all of these factors is the sievert (Sv), which measures absorption of radioactive energy multiplied by a quality factor that changes depending on whether the radiation being measured is alpha particles, beta particles or gamma rays.

-That might seem a little scary, since it takes less than a single sievert to make you sick.
+That might seem a little scary since it takes less than a single sievert to make you sick.
 For comparison, if you go to the hospital and get a CT scan, you'll receive slightly over 0.01 Sv of radiation.
 If you're a worker in a radiation-heavy environment, federal guidelines limit the maximum yearly dose to 0.05 Sv.
-The average person receives around 0.0036 Sv each year just from background radiation [source: NIH].
+According to the EPA, the average person receives around .0062 Sv each year, around half of which is from natural background radiation.

 Unfortunately, after the latent period, the real damage becomes evident.
 The radiation damages cells and structures within the body.
 Most vulnerable is bone marrow, where stem cells produce blood cells.
 Damaged marrow can't produce enough red or white blood cells, leaving the body anemic and susceptible to infections.
 Radiation also damages the cells that line the digestive system, not only preventing that system from functioning properly but allowing bacteria to migrate from the digestive tract into the blood, causing more infections.